beginner-corp/docs.begin.com/src/shared/docs/en/guides/begin-data.md

 ## Make your first commit

-Click the `Edit on Github` button to push your first commit.
-This will take you to Github where you can edit the `public/index.html` file of your project.
+Click the `Edit on GitHub` button to push your first commit.
+This will take you to GitHub where you can edit the `public/index.html` file of your project.

 ![Name your Begin app and repo](/_static/screens/shared/begin-activity-2.jpg)